Linda Linda Linda

-Linda Linda Linda (リンダ リンダ リンダ, Rinda Rinda Rinda) is a 2005 Japanese film directed by Nobuhiro Yamashita.
+Linda Linda Linda (リンダ リンダ リンダ, Rinda Rinda Rinda) is a 2005 Japanese comedy-drama film directed by Nobuhiro Yamashita.
 It stars Bae Doona, Aki Maeda, Yu Kashii, and Shiori Sekine (of the band Base Ball Bear) as teenagers who form a band to cover songs by the Japanese punk rock band the Blue Hearts; the film's title comes from the hit Blue Hearts song "Linda Linda".
+Its first United States release, from VIZ Media, was on November 10, 2006.
 An English-subtitled DVD was released on May 8, 2007.
-The band, Paranmaum (Korean for "the Blue Hearts"), released a CD single in Japan and Korea: We Are Paranmaum., containing three songs that they perform in the movie and three other songs.
+The band, Paranmaum (Korean for "the Blue Hearts"), released a CD single in Japan and South Korea, We Are Paranmaum.

+In 2025, the 4K restoration of Linda Linda Linda premiered at the Tribeca Festival on 8 June and was released in cinemas in Japan on 22 August, with global theatrical releases to follow.